CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise-06.md

       ![](./media/image-75.png)

    - Although the content is allowed, the Severity level for hate is low.
 To guide our model to block such content, we would need to adjust the **Threshold level** for **Hate**.
-A lower Threshold level would block any content that’s a low, medium, or high severity.
+A lower Threshold level would block any content that is low, medium, or high severity.
 There’s no room for exceptions!

    - Set the **Threshold level** for **Hate** to **Low (2)**.